-The latest breakthrough in the prevention of Alzheimer’s disease says that taking a common painkiller every day can prevent this killer from striking.
+A breakthrough in the prevention of Alzheimer’s disease may be on the horizon, thanks to researchers who believe a common painkiller may prevent this killer from striking.

-It sounds pretty brazen, but Dr. Patrick McGeer, a highly esteemed Canadian neuroscientist, says that if a daily dose of the painkiller ibuprofen is begun early enough, this can prevent the development of Alzheimer’s disease.
+It sounds pretty brazen, but Dr. Patrick McGeer, a Canadian neuroscientist, says that if a daily dose of the painkiller ibuprofen is begun early enough, this might be able to prevent the development of Alzheimer’s disease.

-Yes, that’s what Dr. McGeer who’s been studying Alzheimer’s disease for 30 years, says.
+Yes, that’s what Dr. McGeer, who’s been studying Alzheimer’s disease for 30 years, says in his report.

 In 2016, Dr. McGeer and his team made the announcement that a simple saliva test can diagnose AD as well as predict its future onset in asymptomatic people.